Web Developer Insurance

 IT business owner makes calculations on a tablet.

-A web developer who works independently can expect to pay less for insurance than a larger company.
+A web developer who works independently won't have to pay a lot for insurance.

 How do I get web developer insurance?